-Openlands Project (originally Open Lands Project) is created as a program of the Welfare Council of Metropolitan Chicago.
+Openlands Project (originally Open Lands Project) is created as a program of the Welfare Council of Metropolitan Chicago, becoming independent in 1968.

 Indiana Dunes National Lakeshore was authorized by Congress after a decades-long environmental effort from regional partners and Openlands' early organizers.

-Lake Michigan Federation (now Alliance for the Great Lakes).
+Openlands launches the Lake Michigan Federation (now Alliance for the Great Lakes).

 Ryerson Woods Conservation Area Nature Preserve was established as a Lake County Forest Preserve and dedicated as an Illinois Nature Preserve.

-Openlands helps pass a successful Referenda to establish the McHenry County Conservation District.
+Openlands organizes support for a successful referendum to establish the McHenry County Conservation District.

 Supported and helped pass the Chicago Lakefront Protection Ordinance, to preserve the lakefront from encroaching development.